 Future phases of high speed rail development in northern England could go hand in hand with ambitious nature restoration.
-There are more higher value habitats there as well as greater potential to enhance biodiversity.
-Integrating the design and ongoing management of high speed rail and nature restoration networks will require ambitious vision and a joined up approach with other infrastructure providers, particularly around the areas where the different networks interface.
+The region currently has a larger number of higher value habitats as well as greater potential to enhance biodiversity in the future.
+Integrating the design and ongoing management of high speed rail and nature restoration networks will require ambitious vision and a joined up approach with other infrastructure providers, particularly around the areas where the different networks interface with each other.